2025 banner

 Length & Format

 Essays are limited to the length indicated for each grade group.
-Citations should be placed in footnotes, endnotes, works cited, or a bibliography and are excluded from the word count.
-Submit your essay without your name in the following format:
+Submit your essay as plain text through the contest entry form.
+Citations should be placed in works cited, endnotes, or a bibliography in a separate field on the contest entry form and are excluded from the word count.
+Plain text formatting will not count against you.
+Submit your essay in the following format:

-• Grades 6–8: Text typed or pasted into form section
+• Text typed or pasted into form section.

 • Do not submit your essay as a link.